PROFILE

 School of Music

-BM, Eastman School of Music; MM, University of Michigan; DMA, University of Arizona
+BM, Eastman School of Music; MM, MM, University of Michigan; DMA, University of Arizona

-I began my current position in the School of Music in July 2025.
-I thrive on working with students, staff, and faculty – both one on one and in group settings.
+I began my current position, which includes duties in undergraduate advising and administration in the School of Music, in July 2025.
 It is my lifetime goal to help and influence people in a positive way, and I have found no more satisfying way to do this than as a teacher/mentor/academic advisor.
-Helping others find their passion in life, and then helping them to pursue it, gives me great purpose and ultimate satisfaction.
-In addition – as many of you have come to know – I have a quirky sense of humor, and if I can make someone laugh or smile, it makes my day.
-Previous to my current position in the School of Music, I was an academic advisor in the UA School of Art (for 2.5 years), in the UA Department of Computer Science (for 1.5 years), and in the UA School of Theatre, Film & Television (for 17 years).
+Helping others find their passion in life — and then helping them to pursue it — gives me great purpose and satisfaction.
+Prior to July 2025, I was an academic advisor in the UA School of Art (for 2.5 years), in the UA Department of Computer Science (for 1.5 years), and in the UA School of Theatre, Film & Television (for 17 years).

-In my spare time, I love spending time with my artist husband Eric (who also works here at UA), two kids (who are currently in high school and college), and two puppies (who are troublemakers, but cute).
+In my spare time, I spend time with my artist husband Eric (who also works here at UA), two kids (one in high school, one in college), and two puppies.